We are so glad you are here, considering placing an order.

 How do you ship and how much do you charge for shipping?

-In the Philippines, it is FREE SHIPPING for a small items such as bags, garments, jewelry, and pillowcases.
+In the Philippines, it is FREE SHIPPING for all items.

 Internationally (we ship anywhere in the world), we use EMS.
 It is a registered shipping service run by the Philippine Post Office in partnership with the Singapore Post.
 The package will get to you in 7 to 21 days.